RHInception/re-docs/components/rerest.rst

 Authentication
 ~~~~~~~~~~~~~~
-re-rest uses a simple decorater which enforces a REMOTE_USER be set.
+re-rest uses a simple decorator which enforces a REMOTE_USER be set.

 rerest.decorators:remote_user_required
 ``````````````````````````````````````